BM, McMaster University (Ontario); PhD, Yale University.

-Since 2010, Magee has served as president of the Charles Ives Society (www.charlesives.org, www.facebook.com/charlesives).
-She has received grants from the American Musicological Society, the National Endowment for the Humanities, the Sinfonia Foundation for Research in American Music, the Whiting Foundation, and the Mellon Foundation, and her research has been cited by the Atlantic Monthly, the New York Times, and the New Yorker.
+Magee’s work has been supported through grants from the American Musicological Society, the National Endowment for the Humanities, the Sinfonia Foundation for Research in American Music, the Whiting Foundation, and the Mellon Foundation.
+Her research has been cited by the Atlantic Monthly, the New York Times, and the New Yorker.